brynbellomy/iOS-BlingLord/README.markdown

 ## what

-**ILLBlingLord** is an iOS springboard view controller class (y’know, it looks like the iPhone/iPad home screen).
+**SEBlingLord** is an iOS springboard view controller class (y’know, it looks like the iPhone/iPad home screen).
 Setup is pretty easy.
 See below.